Advent: Day 7

 - Since Jesus humbled Himself to become a baby, how does the Bible tell us to humble ourselves?
 What does this passage say about ways we can love others?
 (Encourage and love one another.
 Be unified as Christians, under the joy of Christ.
 Don’t compete with one another in pride, but think of others as more important than ourselves.)

-- How can I have the power to love others (perfectly) when it seems so much easier to think about myself?
-(Jesus, by His grace, can change our hearts and give us a new heart of love for others.)
+- How can I love others perfectly when it seems so much easier to think about myself?
+(Jesus, by His grace, can change our hearts and give us a new love for others.)